Truth & Salvage Co.: Recent

 On May 25, 2010, the band released its debut album, Truth & Salvage Co., on Silver Arrow/Megaforce Records.
 Produced by Chris Robinson, it features 12 tracks (including the four previously released on their 2009 EP of the same name).
 The album gained early attention from such media outlets as USA Today and All Music Guide and set the stage for the band to embark on a summer tour across the United States.
 The 43-date run marked the band's first headlining tour of non-club venues and included performances at a number of high-profile summer festivals, including Bonnaroo, Beale Street Music Festival, Wakarusa, Stagecoach Festival and High Sierra Music Festival.

 The band's song "Them Jeans," a bonus track on the iTunes version of their debut, was subsequently selected by Gap Jeans to be featured on the fashion retailer's new iPad e-commerce application.

 For a 2011 winter tour that began on January 26, Frank DiVanna began appearing as the band's bassist.
 The press release issued prior to the tour listed DiVanna as a member with no explanation given for Joe Edel's departure.
 DiVanna has since been replaced by Dean Moore.

 The band released their second record, Pick Me Up, on Megaforce/Sony RED on July 23, 2013.
 The record was co-produced by the band and Jon Ashley with Bill Reynolds handling the mix.
 Recorded as a "joyous tour de force" at Echo Mountain studio in Asheville, NC, the album features 12 original tracks and a cover of Joe South’s Grammy-winning 1968 hit “Games People Play.”

-Personal life

-On May 17, 2010, it was reported that Tim Jones had been arrested while asleep in his Visalia, California hotel room and jailed for trespassing.
-According to initial reports, the band completed a performance at the Cellar Door, an area venue, and returned to the Marriott Hotel at approximately 1 AM.
-Two Visalia police officers entered Jones' room with a Marriott security guard at approximately 2 AM and arrested Jones.
-According to sources close to the band, the Visalia Police officers unsuccessfully attempted to awake and arrest Walker Young who was sharing the room with Jones.
-At the time of his arrest, Jones did not have any outstanding warrants; he wasn't suspected of, nor accused of, any crime prior to being arrested by the Visalia Police and Marriott Security.
-He subsequently received medical treatment for injuries suffered during the arrest.
-Jones recently has filed a claim for damages with the City of Visalia.